snap-diff/snap_diff-capybara/README.md

 ### Allowed color distance

 Sometimes you want to allow small differences in the images.
 For example, Chrome renders the same page slightly differently sometimes.
-You can set set the difference threshold for the comparison using the `color_distance_limit` option to the `screenshot` method:
+You can set set the color difference threshold for the comparison using the `color_distance_limit` option to the `screenshot` method:

 ```ruby
 test 'color threshold' do